treetrnk/blog/_posts/2016-07-06-tabletop-simulator-review.md

 There are a ton of tools to use in game.
 We used the drawing tool to draw out a map on the table.
 We also used built in props to create the feel of the location.
-Notecards were used for scene aspects and such.
+Notecards were used for scene aspects and such and the in-game voice chat made it very easy to communicate.

 ### Price Point